dtrelogan/react-formstate/docs/validationWiring.md

 }
 ```

-see [Field](https://github.com/dtrelogan/react-formstate/blob/master/docs/api.md#Field) for more information
+See [Field](https://github.com/dtrelogan/react-formstate/blob/master/docs/api.md#Field) for more information

 ### <a name='register'>registering validation functions</a>

-in your application, you can register reusable validation functions with messaging of your choice.
+In your application, you can register reusable validation functions with messaging of your choice.

-registered validation functions are minimally passed two parameters: value, label
+Registered validation functions are minimally passed two parameters: value, label

-additional parameters can be provided as necessary.
+Additional parameters can be provided as necessary.

-if you were to do the following:
+If you were to do the following:

 ```es6
 import { FormState } from 'react-formstate';